zengm-games/zengm/README.md

 write it back to the cache manually by calling `idb.cache.*.put`.

-Also in the worker, there is a global variable `self.bbgm` which gives you access to many of the internal functions of Basketball GM from within your browser.
+Also in the worker, there is a global variable `self.bbgm` which gives you access to many of the internal functions of the game from within your browser.

 ### Git Workflow